 How many magic tricks do I need to learn?

 One.
-Yes, you heard me, just one; at least to start with.
+Yes, you heard me, just one; at least to start with on your journey.
 The temptation is always to think you need to learn as many as possible so you can show an endless stream of magic effects one after the other for your friends.
 This will have the opposite effect to what you are hoping to achieve.

-This is the biggest and most obvious distinction between amateurs and professionals in the magic world.
-An amateur will know hundreds of magic effects, and will bumble through all of them; their audience will be bored and waiting for the “show” to end.
+This is the most significant and most obvious distinction between amateurs and professionals in the magic world.
+A beginner will know hundreds of magic effects, and will bumble through all of them; their audience will be bored and waiting for the “show” to end.
 A professional will know their effects, but also will have strung them together into a routine that they can perform in any situation as they respond to whatever the situation throws at them.

-When I was starting out, I obviously tried to learn every single effect I could and would perform endlessly to anyone who would give me the time of day.
-Very quickly I found myself setting higher and higher standards that I had to meet.
-My effects had to fit certain criteria, or they wouldn’t work.
+When I was starting, I instantly started trying to learn every single effect I could and would perform endlessly to anyone who would give me the time of day.
+Very quickly, I found myself getting higher and higher standards that I had to meet.
+My effects had to fit specific criteria, or they wouldn’t work.

-One of my first effects I performed was the self tying shoelaces, a fantastic effect for a street magician, or a surprise effect for when I was with friends going to a party or similar event.
-Now however, I haven’t performed it in years.
-As an effect it doesn’t make sense in my professional gigs and would look out of place, feeling all too forced into the performance.
+One of the first effects I performed was the self-tying shoelaces, a fantastic effect for a street magician, or a surprise effect for when I was with friends going to a party or similar event.
+Now, however, I haven’t performed it in years.
+As an effect, it doesn’t make sense in my professional gigs and would look out of place, feeling all too forced into the performance.

 Only by doing the long and slow process of weeding out your weaker effects, can you raise yourself to the level of a professional magician.
-Previous Blog Next Post
+Previous Post Next Post